Live at Rockpalast (John Cale album)

-Live at Rockpalast is a two-disc live album by Welsh musician John Cale.
+Live at Rockpalast is a two-disc live album by the Welsh rock musician John Cale.
 It was released in October 2010 on German record label Made in Germany.
 It was recorded during his two shows for German music television show Rockpalast on 14 October 1984 at Grugahalle, Essen (first disc; with full band) and 6 March 1983 at Zeche, Bochum (second disc; Cale solo with guitar and piano).
 This concert is missing "Risé, Sam and Rimsky-Korsakov" (Cale, Shepard) narrated by his then-wife Risé Irushalmi.